 “What we liked about ectogrid™ is the ability to circulate, reuse and share the energy within our buildings.
 At Medicon Village, our tenants are committed to research and innovation in life sciences.
 It is as important for us as it is to our tenants that the environmental footprint of everything that we do is as small as possible. ectogrid™ is an innovation that fits well into what we want to be – a sustainable and innovative science park for research and innovation.”

-Mats Leifland, CEO of Medicon Village
+Mats Leifland, Senior advisor (former CEO) of Medicon Village

 Why is the ectogrid™ at Medicon Village important?